 Summer School through SEALS Japan

-We offer three levels of 10-week (for first year and second year) or 8-week (for advanced) intensive Japanese courses.
+We offer three levels of 10-week (for first year and second year) or 8-week (for third year) intensive Japanese courses.
 Each level is equivalent to one academic year of Japanese at Pitt.
-There are a number of tuition remission scholarships earmarked for summer language study.
+There are a number of tuition remission scholarships earmarked for first-year and second year summer language study.
 Contact Paula Locante for further details.

 Scholarships and Financial Aid

-We award approximately 5 tuition remission scholarships for summer language students.
+We award up to seven tuition remission scholarships for summer language students.
 Many of our study abroad students are funded through a grant administered by the Asian Studies Center.
 Many students have won the Nationality Room Scholarships, ATJ’s Bridging Scholarships, JASSO scholarships, Pittsburgh Foundation Scholarship, and a number of others.
 For information on scholarships and financial aid, visit the Asian Studies Center or contact Paula Locante.

 (During summer months, not every faculty member is available for meeting new students.
 We will try to make arrangements so that you can meet our faculty face to face, though, so give us a call.)